 Sugar Tree is a very small town located in the state of Tennessee.
 With a population of 1,808 people and just one neighborhood, Sugar Tree is the 232nd largest community in Tennessee.

-Sugar Tree is a blue-collar town, with 37.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Sugar Tree is generally considered to be a blue-collar town.
+37.38% of the Sugar Tree workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sugar Tree is a town of transportation and shipping workers, professionals, and sales and office workers.
 There are especially a lot of people living in Sugar Tree who work in office and administrative support (11.48%), healthcare (10.16%), and management occupations (9.18%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sugar Tree has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sugar Tree has few renters and college students.
 But the biggest reason it is quieter in Sugar Tree than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sugar Tree may be for you.